 John ventured to NYC to front rock bands that were featured at popular clubs such as the China Club and the Cat Club as well as receiving local airplay.
 Over the next few years, John continued to write his own songs, which eventually became ‘What A Man Can Do’.

-John is currently performing with several bands in the NYC Metro area, developing a Rock Musical bound for Broadway and is creating an online musical café to celebrate the artistry of popular and undiscovered musicians & bands.
+John is currently performing with several bands in the NYC Metro area and developing a Rock Musical.